 Sweetie And Moustache Dessert Lounge’s honey toast

 Famous for its 12 kinds of layered crepe cakes, Sweetie And Moustache Dessert Lounge has other temptations beside this signature dessert.
 We can’t go past their honey toast, which sounds ordinary but looks and tastes amazing.
 A big stack of toast loaded with deliciousness, from chocolate sauce to berries, it’s like breakfast on sweet steroids.
+For a late night sugar rush, try their Golden Egg Gaytime Cocktail featuring a hollow golden chocolate egg surrounded by mini chocolate eggs.

-Anything at Om Nom
+High Tea at Om Nom

 Anything at Syracuse Restaurant – Bar

 One of the city’s best kept dining secrets for 20-plus years offers a great escape behind the entrance’s red velvet curtains.
-Originally a 19th century hotel foyer, Syracuse Restaurant – Bar’s hand-carved dark wood, ornate columns and gracious arches evoke old-fashioned luxury.
+Originally a 19th century hotel foyer, Syracuse Restaurant and Wine Bar’s hand-carved dark wood, ornate columns and gracious arches evoke old-fashioned luxury.
 Since 2016, the head chef has been Melbourne’s dessert queen, Philippa Sibley.
 So you definitely want to save room for a dessert or two, like the ‘Syramisu’ – a delectable blend of almond and chocolate crumble, coffee and cardamom ice cream.

 Grossi Florentino’s chocolate soufflé